Skip to Content

 • Portraits: The Queen & Sir Winston Churchill

-The £5 note – or fiver – features an aqua colour and portrait of Sir Winston Churchill.
+The aqua coloured £5 note – or fiver – features a portrait of Sir Winston Churchill.
 He was a prominent Prime Minister who was in power during World War II.
 The historic paper version of the five pound note is no longer in circulation.

 £10 note